christopher-kleine/tic-tac-toe-wasm4/README.md

-# tic-tac-toe-wasm4
+# Tic Tac Toe WASM4-Edition

-A simply version of "Tic Tac Toe" (aka "noughts and crosses") using WASM4 and Go
+A simple version of "Tic Tac Toe" (aka "noughts and crosses") using WASM4 and Go.